 No one sets out to have an eating disorder and a substance problem.
 That’s often in part because one condition comes first, and substances are used to medicate the suffering that it causes.

-For instance, one might develop bulimia as a teenager and then begin to drink in order to cope with the shame and guilt that follows binge-purge episodes.
-Or a person might begin using drugs as a means of coping with trauma, and in turn develop restrictive eating patterns in an effort to feel like they have control over their life.
+For instance, one might develop bulimia as a teenager and then begin to drink to cope with the shame and guilt that follows binge-purge episodes.
+Or a person might begin using drugs as a means of coping with trauma and, in turn, develop restrictive eating patterns in an effort to feel like they have control over their life.

-This pseudo self-treatment can make you feel better temporarily, but it never deals with the deep issues activating both disorders.
-Rather, it enters a potentially devastating cycle that actually allows one behavior to support the other.
+This pseudo self-treatment can make you feel better temporarily, but it never deals with the profound issues driving both disorders.
+Instead, it enters a potentially devastating cycle that actually allows one behaviour to support another.

 Warning Signs That Shouldn’t Be Ignored